hashicorp/terraform-aws-consul-lambda/README.md

 ## Contributing

-We want to create a strong community around Consul on ECS.
+We want to create a strong community around Consul on Lambda.
 We will take all PRs very seriously and review for inclusion.
 Please read about [contributing](./CONTRIBUTING.md).

 ## License